dundd2/First-Website-of-Dunc/README.md

 Embedding media like videos and Photos
 Page structure and layout with <div> elements
 Hosting static web pages
-Though rudimentary compared to professional sites, this project represents an important first step for me in building real-world skills in web development.
+This project represents an important first step for me in building real-world skills in web development.
 I'm proud of having taught myself HTML fundamentals through creating this site from scratch.
-Moving forward I'm excited to continue growing as a coder by learning java and php.
+Moving forward I'm excited to continue growing as a coder by learning java and php,Moving forward, I plan to continue improving and expanding the site over time as I learn new skills.
+I hope this page will much better when i update to v1.0